tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/常见问题/iOS 常见问题_intl_en.md

-### What should I do if `DeviceToken` is not returned occasionally or the `APNs request token failed` error is reported during registration in the iOS development environment?
+### What should I do if `DeviceToken` is not returned occasionally for registration or APNs' request for token fails in the development environment of iOS?
 This problem is caused by instability of APNs.
 You can fix it in the following ways:
 1. Insert a SIM card into the phone and use the 4G network.
 2. Uninstall and reinstall the application, restart the application, or shut down and restart the phone.
 3. Use a package for the production environment.
-4. Use another iPhone on iOS.
+4. Use another iPhone.

 ### How do I expand the testing scope on iOS if the number of testing devices is limited?